 Golden Seeds is an early-stage investment firm targeting women-led businesses.
 Its investor network consists of over 275 angels who have invested over $100 million in almost 150 companies.

 In short, you can qualify in less than 10 minutes for up to $250,000 to be repaid in 6- or 12-month terms.
 You can apply online or use the Kabbage mobile app.
-Kabbage also makes it clear that you are welcome to apply for multiple loans if necessary.
+Kabbage also makes it clear that, as a small business owner, you are welcome to apply for multiple loans if necessary.

-The US Small Business Association manages Lender Match, which is a referral tool aimed at connecting small businesses with lenders.
-These loans are guaranteed by the Small Business Association, so the vetted lenders are open to working with a riskier clientele.
+The U.S. Small Business Administration manages Lender Match, which is a referral tool aimed at connecting small businesses with lenders.
+The SBA guarantees these loans, so the vetted lenders are open to working with a riskier clientele.

 To use this tool, you will need to describe your needs by answering questions that can take as little as five minutes.